tu2-atmanand/task-board-docs/docs/Advanced/Contribution_For_Languages.md

 **STEP 3** : Now whichever string you want to edit, find that string and simply edit it.

-**STEP 4** : If, the string you want to edit is not present inside the file, open the following link which has the corresponding english strings : https://github.com/tu2-atmanand/Task-Board/blob/main/src/utils/lang/locale/en.json
+**STEP 4** : If, the string you want to edit is not present inside the file, open the following link which has the corresponding english strings : [English translation strings](https://github.com/tu2-atmanand/Task-Board/blob/main/src/utils/lang/locale/en.json)

 **STEP 5** : Now find the string which you want to add, then copy its corresponding id.
 For example, if the string you want to edit is "Add sub task".
 Then you may see its corresponding id is "add-sub-task".